Generic Name: amiodarone (A-mee-OH-da-rone)

 If OVERDOSE is suspected:

-Amiodarone solution is usually handled and stored by a health care provider.
-If you are using amiodarone solution at home, store amiodarone solution as directed by your pharmacist or health care provider.
-Keep amiodarone solution out of the reach of children and away from pets.
+Amiodarone solution is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about amiodarone solution, please talk with your doctor, pharmacist, or other health care provider.